-Alize-mechanical module :
+Alize-mechanical module & special loads:

-- Definition of the pavement structure: thickness, elasticity parameters of the different layers and interface condition between layers; - Definition of the loading applied at the surface (reference load or other loading, named "special loading"); - Determination of the stresses and/or strains allowable by the different materials, according to their damage law parameters and the traffic condition; - Computation of the stresses and strains created in the pavement materials by the traffic loads; - Graphical display of the mechanical computation results; - Assistance and support for the practical choice of both hypotheses and numerical values of the various parameters need by the mechanical computation, in accordance with the specifications of the Technical Guide LCPC-SETRA and/or the New Structures Catalogue; - Management of a library (the mechanicam library) including both standard materials which mechanical properties are defined by the LCPC-SETRA documents referred above, and customized materials defined by the user.
+- Definition of the pavement structure: thickness, elasticity parameters of the different layers and interface condition between layers; - Definition of the loading applied at the surface (reference load or other loading, named "special loading"); - Determination of the stresses and/or strains allowable by the different materials, according to their damage law parameters and the traffic condition; - Computation of the stresses and strains created in the pavement materials by the traffic loads; Two calculation modes are proposed: - Simple calculation of the stresses created by the load in the different layers of materials.
+This method applies to the standard road design, the load being constituted, normally, of the reference twinning of 65 kN (or other values in a context of design that could be different from the French context). - Calculation of the individual and cumulative damages created by the traffic loads in the different layers of materials.
+This method applies to the design of special pavements whose traffic, different from the road reference load, is composed of loads with single or multiple configurations, which are then explicitly modelled and taken into account in the design. - Assistance and support for the practical choice of both hypotheses and numerical values of the various parameters need by the mechanical computation, in accordance with the specifications of the Technical Guide LCPC-SETRA and/or the New Structures Catalogue; - Management of a library (the mechanical library) including both standard materials which mechanical properties are defined by the LCPC-SETRA documents referred above, and customized materials defined by the user.

-Alize-frost thaw module :
+Alize-frost thaw module: